amavjr83/PORTFOLIO/README.md

-# PORTFOLIO
+Professional Data Portfolio

-Professional data portfolio featuring projects built with Excel, MySQL, and Tableau.
-Includes healthcare analytics, student performance tracking, and airline satisfaction analysis.
+Welcome to my data portfolio — a collection of end-to-end analytics projects built using **Excel**, **MySQL**, and **Tableau**.
+Each project includes fully relational data, original business scenarios, and interactive dashboards.